 For illustration purpose only.
 Source: NSE, CRISIL, Data as at December 2022, Small Cap Funds are represented by weighted average index of 23 Small Cap funds representing the Small Cap category, Return distribution based on a daily rolling returns of various holding periods.
 Period considered: 1 January 2005 - 31 December 2022, Returns of Small cap funds is average of funds from respective category.
+Note - The above graphs/ analysis should not be construed as an investment advice or research report or recommendation to buy or sell in any stock/sector/cap.
 Past performance may or may not be sustained in the future.